Skip to main content

 To Apply

-To apply submit your CV and covering letter to hr@childhood-matters.ie by 5pm on Friday 25th
+To apply submit your CV and covering letter to hr@childhood-matters.ie by 5pm on Thursday 22nd May.
+Interviews are planned to take place w/c May and June 2025.

 For further information or to discuss the role in more detail, please contact Dr Rachel Falk, Clinical Director, via email on rfalk@childhood-matters.ie or call 021-4357730 or visit www.childhood-matters.ie